TopTCode/Soccor-Bot/README.md

 # Soccer-Bot
 ## Overview
-A team named apple is going to participate in a contest
+A team named Pikiblinders is going to participate in a contest
 ## Team Members
 Abr
 TopT